IvanRublev/PersistentStorageSerializable/README.md

 UserDefaults.standard.set(true, forKey: "well.persisted.option")
 ```

-We want those to be serialized with the `ApplicationConfiguration` class.
+We want those to be serialized with the object of `ApplicationConfiguration` class.

 ```swift
 final class ApplicationConfiguration: PersistentStorageSerializable {